On this page:

 Amendment VC154 - Stormwater Management Advisory Note 75

 Resources have been developed to support applicants and assessors in meeting their stormwater planning requirements.
 Visit Clearwater resource library.

 This tool provides users with step-by-step guidance, advice and resources to ensure their subdivision or buildings and works development meets Victoria’s stormwater planning requirements.

 The tool was developed by DEECA and Clearwater, a stormwater capacity building program.

 Rainwater tanks are a great way of collecting water for use on your garden, in your laundry or for toilet flushing.
 But it’s important to keep the system in good condition for both safety and operational efficiency.

-Read the information on how to operate and maintain a rainwater tank.
+Find out more information on how to maintain and operate a rainwater tank.

 Environmentally sustainable development of buildings and subdivisions

 Learn how the planning system is changing to improve the sustainability of buildings and subdivisions across Victoria.